SkorionOS/UsbXbox360Dxe/README.md

 - **Mouse Emulation**: Analog sticks can control mouse cursor and scroll wheel (via EFI_SIMPLE_POINTER_PROTOCOL)
 - **Trigger Button Support**: Left and Right triggers can be mapped to keyboard keys or mouse buttons
 - **Flexible Stick Modes**: Each stick can independently operate in Mouse, Keys, Scroll, or Disabled mode
-- **Configuration File Support**: Customize settings via INI file on ESP partition
+- **Configuration File Support**: Customize settings via INI file on ESP partition with semantic key names
+- **Semantic Key Names**: Use readable names like `KeyEnter`, `MouseLeft` instead of hex codes
 - **Custom Device Support**: Add your own Xbox 360 protocol compatible devices
 - **Auto-configuration**: Driver creates default config on first boot
 - **Debug Logging**: Automatic logging to ESP partition with rotation and cleanup